 About

+Lynne Lawner was born in Ohio.
 A graduate of Wellesley College with a PhD from Columbia University, Lawner has been a Henry Fellow at Cambridge University, three times a Fulbright Research Scholar in Italy, a Woodrow Wilson Fellow, an American Association of University Women Fellow, a Fellow of the Harvard Center for Italian Renaissance Studies (Villa “I Tatti”), a Radcliffe Institute Fellow, a Gladys Delmas Fellow in Venice, and a Fellow of the Center for Advanced Studies in the Visual Arts at the National Gallery of Art.
 She has been a Visiting Professor at UCLA and the University of North Carolina, Chapel Hill.
 She has lectured at Yale, Harvard, Columbia, Vassar, Connecticut College for Women, Indiana University, and many museums and institutions including Cooper Hewitt Design Museum, the Bard Center for the Decorative Arts, the Chicago Art Institute, the Dayton Art Institute, the Italian Cultural Institutes in New York, Chicago, and Washington, the New York Harvard Club, Yale Drama School, and the National Arts Club.
-For the Smithsonian Associates in Washington D. C., she devised a seminar a few years ago entitled “From Sans Souci to Schoenbrunn: Great Castles, Palaces, and Gardens of Central Europe”, showing her own photos.
+A few years ago, for the Smithsonian Associates, she devised a seminar based on her own photographs, entitled “From Sans Souci to Schoenbrunn: Great Castles, Palaces, and Gardens of Central Europe”.

-Lawner is an active, voting member of the National Book Critics Circle; a member of the American PEN Center Translation Committee; and a former judge of the Modern Language Association non-fiction book prize.
-She has won prizes for her poetry, published by Atlantic Monthly Press and Harper’s (Wedding Night of A Nun; Triangle Dream.
-Among these are the Oscar Blumenthal Prize from Poetry magazine.
-She has been a resident in creative writing at Yaddo.
+Lawner is a member of the American PEN Center Translation Committee and a former judge of the Modern Language Association non-fiction book prize.
+She has won prizes of her own for her poetry, among these the Oscar Blumenthal Prize from Poetry magazine.
+She has been a resident in the creative arts at Yaddo.

 Lawner speaks five languages and has appeared frequently on television in both the United States and abroad.
-The novelist Umberto Eco presented her Lives of the Courtesans at USIS in Milan, and a festival dedicated to the Adriatic Sea made that book its theme, along with an art exhibition.
-Lawner, who lived many years in Rome, currently resides in Manhattan and divides her time between photography and a book tracing myths of the ancient world in postclassical Western art.
+The novelist Umberto Eco presented her book Lives of the Courtesans at USIS in Milan, and a festival in Rimini dedicated to the Adriatic Sea took the book as its theme, offering a related costumes exhibition.

 Comments are closed.